Prediction Markets

 A prediction market is an online platform where participants can buy and sell “shares” on contracts tied to the outcome of a future event.
 Examples include the “Fed decision in September,” where you can predict what the Federal Reserve will do with interest rates at its next meeting.

 Prediction markets aren’t a new concept.
 Early incarnations include the Iowa Election Markets, which debuted in 1988 and focused on political events.
-The Hollywood Stock Exchange was founded in 1996 and provides a venue for people to trade on movie awards and box office results.
+The Hollywood Stock Exchange was founded in 1996 and provides a venue for trading on movie awards and box-office results.

 Most recently, prediction markets have captured mainstream attention for markets tied to the US presidential election.
 In late 2024, sports event contracts debuted on Crypto.com, with Kalshi following suit in early 2025.
-Polymarket, a massive international platform, has expanded its sports offerings tremendously.
+Polymarket, a major international platform, has significantly expanded its sports offerings.

 One of the key draws of prediction markets is its aggregation of opinions on what will happen.
 The “wisdom of the crowd” concept suggests that collective forecasting can be more accurate and reliable than the opinion of a thought leader or group of experts.
 Naturally, the crowd isn’t always correct, but it provides a strong sentiment indicator.

-On prediction market platforms, this is reflected in the pricing of contracts.
-For example, a contract could be trading at 70 cents for “yes” on an outcome, and 30 cents for “no.” This is easily translated into probability, as it represents a 70% chance that the result will come to pass, and a 30% chance that it won’t.
+On prediction market platforms, this is reflected in contract pricing.
+For example, a contract could be trading at 70 cents for “yes” and 30 cents for “no.” This is easily translated into probability: a 70% chance that the result will occur and a 30% chance that it won’t.

 How Do Prediction Markets Work?

-Prediction markets work in a similar fashion to stock markets or a commodities exchange.
-Instead of trading shares of companies or other financial instruments, users are making predictions on the likelihood of a specific event outcome.
+Prediction markets work similarly to stock markets or commodity exchanges.
+Instead of trading shares of companies or other financial instruments, users are making predictions about the likelihood of a specific event.
 Contracts are structured as a “yes/no” proposition, and you can trade on the outcomes and prices you find most appealing.

 Event Contracts